Expats in Switzerland have to take out compulsory social insurance to access the Swiss social security system, in exchange for certain benefits.

-Maternity leave in Switzerland is 98 days (14 weeks) and mothers are paid 80 percent of their salary as a daily allowance up to a maximum of CHF 196 a day.
+Maternity leave in Switzerland is 98 days.
+Mothers receive 80% of their salary as a daily allowance up to a maximum of CHF 196 a day.
 You can also claim for compensation for loss of earnings due to maternity leave.
 Contact your cantonal compensation office for more information.
 Here are some of the forms to apply.

 Family allowance is based on your country of residence, so even foreign residents in Switzerland can claim Swiss family rebates.
 Children of married or unmarried parents, adopted children, children of a spouse/registered partner, foster children and grandchildren if they are dependent on the beneficiary are entitled to benefits.

 Both employees and self-employed workers are entitled to family allowances (FZ) such as child and education allowances, and sometimes adoption and birth allowances, but must pay contributions.
 Your cantonal compensation office can provide all the details.

 If you are not in paid employment, you can still claim family allowances provided your annual income does not exceed some CHF 42,300.
 This threshold may vary depending on the canton.

 Federal family law specifies a child benefit of at least CHF 200 and an education allowance of at least CHF 250, although the cantons may grant benefits that are higher than the legal minimum plus extra allowances, such as birth or adoption allowance.
 There are different conditions and allowances for agricultural workers; find your local cantonal compensation office to ask details.